Biography

 Inspiring Musical and Personal Growth through Piano

 As a piano teacher, my goal extends beyond teaching technical knowledge and skill.
-I believe that the journey of learning the violin has the potential to transform my students into sensitive, compassionate, and well-rounded individuals who appreciate beauty and understand the value of effort.
+I believe that the journey of learning the piano has the potential to transform my students into sensitive, compassionate, and well-rounded individuals who appreciate beauty and understand the value of effort.
 I believe that learning the piano is a transformative journey, shaping students into thoughtful, resilient, and creative individuals who find joy in both the process and the artistry of music.

 • Developing Musical Sensitivity and Expression